Matho/refinerycms-photo-gallery/README.md

 * Fully configurable, fully translatable, searchable
 * Using [Fancybox](http://fancyapps.com/fancybox/) 2.0.6 for frontend image slideshow.
 Read Fancybox license before you use it on profit websites.
+* Fragment caching on frontend
+* Ajaxified pagination with history.pushState on frontend

 ## Screenshots